-- the components of a flare system, how they work, why these components, which make up a flare disposal system, are there and how they can fail or be rendered ineffective
+- the components of a flare system, how they work, why the components which make up a flare disposal system are there, and how they can fail or be rendered ineffective

 - key principles for ensuring flare system safety

-- the key types of incidents and accidents and be able to use this knowledge in the design, operation, modification and maintenance
+- the key types of incidents and accidents and how to use this knowledge in the design, operation, modification and maintenance of flare systems

 - the regulatory requirements from safety and environmental regulations such as COMAH and PPC & EPR regulations

-- understand the general principles of how flare systems are designed.
+- the general principles of flare system design.